All Products

 Tcp connectivity check failed for '{host}:{port}':{error}.

-Troubleshoot network issues based on the error message.
+Troubleshoot the network issue based on the error message.

 No such cluster: {cluster}, please run 'SELECT DISTINCT(cluster) FROM system.clusters;' to check

-The cluster configured during migration task creation does not exist in the self-managed cluster.
+The cluster specified in the migration task does not exist in the self-managed cluster.

-Query the self-managed cluster for available clusters using SQL and update the migration task configuration.
+Run the SQL statement to query the clusters in the self-managed cluster and update the migration task configuration.

 not exists

-One or more of the following system tables are missing in the self-managed cluster: system.query_log, system.parts, system.part_log.
+One or more of the following system tables are missing from the self-managed cluster: system.query_log, system.parts, or system.part_log.

-Create the missing system tables in the self-managed cluster.
+Create the required system tables in the self-managed cluster.

 Timezone mismatch with source, which may cause time data anomalies.